020 3744 7278

 IMPORTANT NOTE - If a coach is ever undermined by a parent then almost always the child/coach relationship and trust built up over a period of time will be immediately broken.
 An unfortunate and rarely reversible result of this negative behaviour will be that the child will not continue to safely develop with their coach and therefore within the Club Structure.
 Parental support is vital and we cannot, under any circumstances work with any child without it.
 If this problem does arise we will be more than happy to discuss alternative arrangements/clubs with you.

-GOOD PRACTICE FOR CLUBS
+GOOD PRACTICE FOR THE CLUB

 • Adoption of the British Gymnastics’ Child & Vulnerable Adults protection policy and procedures.